wendlers/mcsesame/README.md

 Again, a log file is written to ``/var/log/sesame.log``.

-Now, you could access the Alibaba webpage with the followin URL:
+Now, you could access the Alibaba web-page with the following URL:

     https://<hostname>:8088/

 The default login is ``admin`` with password ``admin``.

-Note: since we use only a SSL devcert, the browser will complain about the cert and you need to ignore this warning.
+Note: since we use only a SSL dev-cert, the browser will complain about the cert and you need to ignore this warning.

 To stop the daemons use: